maxtkc/mvths-wiki/docs/019-buttons.rst

-Buttons represent the most common form of input found on electronic devices and are used for everything from turning on the device to sending the letter ‘s’ to the computer screen.
+Buttons represent the most common form of input found on electronic devices and are used for everything from turning on the device to controlling the sound level on your phone.
 All buttons have exactly two states.
 The button is either pressed or it is not pressed.
 There are no states in between.
 For this reason they can be categorized as binary devices.